jer-k/StoryboardTesting-Swift/README.md

-I created this project to show how in Xcode 6 Beta 6 (apparently it actually broke in Beta 5) I wasn't able to load a Xib for a UIViewController contained in a Storyboard.
+I created this project to show how in Xcode 6 Beta 6 (apparently it actually broke in Beta 5) I wasn't able to load a .xib file for a UIViewController contained in a Storyboard.

 I asked the question on StackOverflow (http://stackoverflow.com/questions/25538995/cant-load-uiviewcontroller-xib-file-in-storyboard-in-swift) and received a great answer and explanation from user matt.